News

 Joints are the primary locations where leaks in water pipes occur in traditional heating layouts.
 As the pipes expand and contract with use across the years, the soldering or adhesive that seals the joints breaks down, depending on the quality of installation.
 Cheap plastic pipes are often worse, as they are more likely to become brittle and crack with age.

-How Water Underfloor Heating Works
+How Wet Underfloor Heating Works

-In an efficient underfloor heating setup, instead of traditional pipes, hot water flows through flexible plastic pipes specially designed for heating.
+In an efficient underfloor heating setup, instead of traditional stiff pipes, hot water flows through flexible plastic pipes specially designed for heating.
 These cable-like pipes can be up to 110 metres long, and are referred to as loops, as they are laid in looping patterns to evenly distribute heating.

 What is an Underfloor Heating Manifold?

-A water underfloor heating manifold is the central hub that distributes hot water from the boiler to every loop in the heating setup.
+A wet underfloor heating manifold is the central hub that distributes hot water from the boiler to every loop in the heating setup.
 For each loop, there is a flow and return, and the manifold itself is segmented so that cold water from return loops is fed back to the boiler.

-Efficient Underfloor Heating Leak Myths
+Underfloor Heating Leak Myths

-Of course, there are situations in which underfloor heating can leak directly from continuous loops.
+Of course, there are situations in which wet underfloor heating can leak directly from continuous loops.
 In our experience, the majority of these are the result of cutting corners in hopes of lowering the underfloor heating installation cost, or poor care of the system after installation.
 Here are some common misconceptions associated with leaks:

 Pipes will crack if there is too much weight on them